ADD CONDITION

 Postmarketing Experience

-No postmarketing experience details are available in the insert text.
+No specific postmarketing experience details are provided in the insert.

 Patient Counseling

 When using this product, it is important to inform patients that they should not apply it to wounds, damaged skin, or irritated skin.
-Additionally, patients should be cautioned against using the product in conjunction with other creams, ointments, sprays, or liniments to avoid potential adverse effects.
+Additionally, patients should be cautioned against using this product in conjunction with other creams, ointments, sprays, or liniments to avoid potential adverse effects.

 Storage and Handling

-The product is supplied in configurations that include specific NDC numbers, which should be referenced for accurate identification.
-It is essential to store the product at room temperature, ensuring that it is kept away from excessive heat or open flame due to its flammable nature.
+The product is supplied in a configuration that includes specific NDC numbers, which should be referenced for accurate identification.
+It is essential to store the product at room temperature, ensuring that it is protected from excessive heat and open flame.
+Additionally, the product must be kept out of reach of children to ensure safety.
+Once opened, the product should be discarded to maintain proper handling and safety standards.

 Additional Clinical Information